RishabhRD/lspactions/readme.md

 # lspactions

-lspactions provide handlers for various lsp actions. lspactions targets to be highly extensible and customizable.
+lspactions provide handlers for various lsp actions. lspactions also provide utility functions for exposing UI for other components. lspactions targets to be highly extensible and customizable.
 It uses floating windows for handlers **if it really improves workflow**(I am biased) otherwise try to provide similar (but highy customizable) handlers to nvim's default handlers.

 **lspactions require neovim 0.5.1 release**